 |July 1||Admitted students must submit their final high school transcript|

 The most important deadline you need to be aware of is November 30th.
 This is the last day you can submit your Berkeley application.
 However, as long as you have your application submitted by November 30th, you can still take the SAT/ACT (if it's required for you under UC's new testing policies) in December.

-We don’t recommend waiting until December to take the SAT or ACT because if you’re unhappy with your score you won’t have any other chances to retake it.
-However, if you’ve taken the exam several times and want one more shot, a December test date is an option.
-You’ll learn if you’ve been accepted to UC Berkeley in March (occasionally as early as February), and you’ll have until May 1st to decide which school to attend.
+We don't recommend waiting until December to take the SAT or ACT because if you're unhappy with your score you won't have any other chances to retake it.
+However, if you've taken the exam several times and want one more shot, a December test date is an option.
+You'll learn if you've been accepted to UC Berkeley at the end of March, and you'll have until May 1st to decide which school to attend.

 How to Apply to UC Berkeley